Sir Peter Vardy DL

 Mersey Programme Manager & Community Volunteer Director

-Martin Dickson joined Safe Families in January 2015 having spent 12 years leading a successful youth work charity in Merseyside.
+Martin Dickson joined the Safe Families team in January 2015 having spent 12 years leading a successful youth work charity in Merseyside.
 Martin is an award winning social entrepreneur who has helped launch all manner of voluntary sector organisations and initiatives over the past 18 years.
 As well as his expertise in the voluntary sector he also has a 1st Class Degree in Theology and so is well placed to lead our work with local churches.
 He lives in Wirral, is married to Joanna, and they have three young sons, Jacob, Matthew and Samuel.

 Greater Manchester Programme Manager